Malik-M/Minesweeper/README.md

 ## Objectives
  - Create Minesweeper
  - Gain experince with the C++ side of the engine by only using C++ for this project.

+## How to Run
+- Download the entire resposotory.
+- Open the project with the Unreal Engine.
+- Press play